-However, if you are new to homeschooling, have many children to plan for, or just need a starting point, I completely understand how having a complete step-by-step resource would be helpful and reassuring.
-There are many brilliantly-crafted resources for homeschooling today that can be used modified to meet your child’s needs.
+However, if you are new to homeschooling, have many children to plan for, or just need a starting point, having a complete step-by-step resource might be helpful and reassuring.
+There are many brilliantly crafted resources for homeschooling that can be used modified to meet your child’s needs.

-What I recommend to new homeschoolers is to locate a few resources that come highly recommended within the educational style you selected (part 3).
+Locate a few resources that come highly recommended within the educational style you selected (part 3).
 Sometimes, they have free sample chapters on their website that you can download.
-Look though them and see if these match how you want your days to run (refer to your homeschool philosophy in part 1).
-Select the one you not only can afford, but also the one that you know you can follow for a block of time.
-And test it out.
+Look through them and see if these match how you want your days to run (refer to your homeschool philosophy in part 1).
+Select the one you not only can afford but also the one that you know you can follow for a block of time.
+Then, test it.

 Luckily, these days, you can find everything you need online.
 Because it would be impossible for me to post each of the links for all of the countries here, I urge you to run a Google search using any of these keywords (find the one that most applies to your situation):

 - [your province or state or country] common core standards